Navigation auf uzh.ch

 Factsheet Food in University Life (PDF, 488 KB)

-Globally, more than one third of all food produced ends up as food waste.
-UZH student Jasmin Küng analyzed in her master thesis the amount of plate waste at one of the canteens at UZH.
-On average, the food waste per plate amounted to 23g.
+In 2015, UZH student Jasmin Küng analyzed in her master thesis the amount of plate waste at one of the canteens at UZH.
+On average, the food waste per plate amounted to 23 g.
 She identified the reasons for this food waste as well as potential measures to reduce it.
-According to her results, about 3.4t of food could be saved per year at the canteen under study, provided that adequate measures were to be implemented.
+According to her results, about 3.4 t of food could be saved per year at the canteen under study, provided that adequate measures were to be implemented.

 You can send the questionnaire, which is included in the appendix, to catering suppliers in order to compare the different offers in terms of sustainability.
 The Sustainability Team collects the responses and is happy to send you already filled in questionnaires.
 In order to allow the archiving of responses, please send new responses to info@sustainability.uzh.ch.